 Debt collection has historically been an aggressive, coercive business; and before the abolition of debtors prison in the early 1800’s consequences for failing to pay a debt were often personally catastrophic.

 Reasons for not paying a debt don’t solely fall on negligence.
-Other circumstances include financial hardship, disputes with the debt, unreasonable expectations in interest and penalties, and failing health.
+Other circumstances include financial hardship, disputes with the debt, unreasonable expectations in interest and penalties, unable to fix credit and failing health.

 Considering the circumstances by which debt has accrued has contributed in a relaxation of laws against debtors over the past century, and affords them protection against negative and aggressive debt collection practices by creditors and third party debt collection agencies.